top of page

 The RICS Home Survey - Level 2 (survey only)

-Choose this report if you need more extensive information whilst buying or selling a conventional house, flat or bungalow, built from common building materials and in reasonable condition.
+Choose this report if you need more extensive information about buying or selling a conventional house, flat, or bungalow built from common building materials and in reasonable condition.

-The focus is on assessing the general condition of the main elements of a property.
+The focus is on assessing the overall condition of the property's main elements.
 This intermediate level of service includes a more extensive visual inspection of the building, its services and grounds, but still without tests.

-Concealed areas usually opened or used by the occupiers are inspected if it is safe to do so (typical examples include roof spaces, basements and cellars).
-The report objectively describes the condition of the different elements and provides an assessment of the relative importance of the defects/problems.
+Concealed areas, such as those typically opened or used by the occupiers, are inspected if it is safe to do so (examples include roof spaces, basements, and cellars).
+The report objectively describes the condition of the various elements and provides an assessment of the relative importance of the defects and problems.

 Please see our Level 2 Survey page for a detailed description of the survey.